EvidentSecurity/esp-sdk-ruby/docs/ComplianceDomainsApi.md

 api_instance = ESP::ComplianceDomainsApi.new

 opts = {
   filter: {'key' => "filter_example"}, # Hash<String, String> | Filter Params for Searching.
-See Searching Lists for more information.
+Equality Searchable Attributes: [id, position, identifier, name] Matching Searchable Attributes: [identifier, name]  Sortable Attributes: [id, identifier, name, position] Searchable Association: [compliance_standard] See Searching Lists for more information.
+See the filter parameter of the association's list action to see what attributes are searchable on each association.
+See Conditions on Relationships in Searching Lists for more information.
-  include: "include_example", # String | Related objects that can be included in the response.
-See Including Objects for more information.
+  page: "{:number=>1,+:size=>20}", # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
-  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  include: "include_example" # String | Related objects that can be included in the response:  compliance_standard, compliance_controls See Including Objects for more information.
 }

 begin
-  #Get a list of ComplianceDomains
+  #Get a list of Compliance Domains
   result = api_instance.list(opts)
   p result
 rescue ESP::ApiError => e